 AVH map: SA distribution map (external link)

 Small, straggly, often spindly and rather loosely-branched shrubs to 1.5 m high with short thin stems that divide into rather long slender arching branches.
 Phyllodes obliquely obovate or orbicular to 14 mm long, flat, more or less pubescent.
 Inflorescences simple and axillary, solitary or twin with globular, bright yellow flower-heads.
 Flowering between May and September.
 Fruits are dark brown, linear, spirally coiled pod to 7 cm long and 4 mm wide, glabrous or sometimes sparsely hairy with yellowish, vein-like margins.
-Seeds are hard, dark brown to black reniform seed to 6 mm long and 3 mm wide.
+Seeds are hard, dark brown to black ovoid seed to 5 mm long and 3 mm wide.
 Seed embryo type is investing.